The Ultimate List of 50 Free Security Tools, Tested For You

 The least you can do for your cyber security is to invest some time and use these tools

-When we finally decided to do it, to work on the list, we had no idea how and where to begin.
+When we decided to work on this list, we had no idea how and where to begin.

 What tools should we include?
 What should we not?
 How do we tell if one is worthy and the other one is not?